backtrace-labs/backtrace-unity/README.md

 * Select `Backtrace Client` from insperctor search box,
 * `Backtrace Client` configuration window now waiting for configuration asset.
 ![Backtrace configuration window](./images/unity-basic-configuration.PNG)
-* Right click on empty space in Unity workspace and select from the menu box `Backtrace > Backtrace Client`.
+* Right click on empty space in Unity workspace and select from the menu box `Backtrace > Configuration`.
 This option generate new empty asset file in your solution.
-You can drag and drop generated asset file into Backtrace Configuration window.
+You can drag and drop generated asset file into Backtrace Client configuration window.
 ![Backtrace menu dialog box](./images/dialog-box.PNG)
 * Provide valid Backtrace client configuration and start using library!
 ![Full Backtrace configuration](./images/client-setup.PNG)